takouhai/dotfiles/modules/shell/README.md

 for old unix programs so you can add them as backwards compatible shortcuts in your shell. check out my
 [zsh config](../../programs/zsh/default.nix)
-for some commands i can't live without.
+for some commands i can't live without and i've actually hardcoded into my shell.

 | program | description |
 | --- | --- |